Make Yourself a Winner and Land (Endear Recruiters with Soft Skills)

 Conflict management skills

-Conflict naturally occurs in the workspace due to opposing ideas or a clash of interests.
-It is not uncommon, but it is bad for the work environment.
-Hence, there is a need for conflict management skills, especially when you’re in a team or leadership role.
+Conflict naturally occurs in the workplace due to opposing ideas or a clash of interests.
+It is not uncommon, but it isn’t good for the work environment.
+Hence, conflict management skills are needed, especially in a team or leadership role.

-Conflict management skills refer to the ability to address disagreements or disputes constructively between the people or parties involved.
+Conflict management skills are the ability to constructively address disagreements or disputes between the people or parties involved.
 This soft skill involves weighing available options and considering potential outcomes for effective conflict resolution.

 Conflict management skills involve communicating with others, welcoming feedback, empathy, critical thinking, attention to detail, de-escalation, and negotiation.

-Conflict resolution begins with identifying common interests and a willingness to find common ground and maintain peace.
-This will help maintain relationships and establish a sense of unity in the workplace.
+Conflict resolution begins with identifying shared interests and a willingness to find common ground and maintain peace.
+This will help strengthen relationships and establish a sense of unity in the workplace.

-Companies want potential employees who can demonstrate this soft skill on their resume and at their jobs.
+Companies want potential employees who can demonstrate this soft skill on their resumes and at their jobs.
 So, being adept at conflict resolution is something you should learn.

 Frequently Asked Questions